 The bottom of the downpipe may need one or two offset bends fitting to reach over the drain.
-If the downpipe does not push fit together, you may need to a use pvc adhesive designed specifically for joining lengths of pipe together.
+If the downpipe does not push fit together, you may need to use a pvc adhesive designed specifically for joining lengths of pipe together.

 Make sure your pipe is cut to the correct length before applying any of the adhesive as it bonds joints very quickly.

-DIY stores sell special paint for gutters and downpipes if the manufacturers PVC colour is not suitable.
+DIY stores sell special paint for gutters and downpipes if the manufacturer’s PVC colour is not suitable.

 - Extension ladder

 - Half round file

 - Spirit level

 When your new gutters are in place you will start thinking about aftercare.

 Currently, you probably venture up the ladders once a year to clear out all the dead leaves, moss and whatever else has found its way into your gutter.

 I’ve recently discovered a new product on the market that takes away the need to do that.
 It’s called Gutter Brush.